 Both the "Home" exhibition and the "Temple Bar Street Art Symposium" were projects geared directly towards raising awareness of the issues of life in and on the streets.

-Recently I began experimenting with using video in my sculptural and installation work.
-I have also begun to use the techniques discovered through the Umha Aois symposia to create components of my artwork, and am pleased with the results.
+I have experimented with video in my sculptural and installation work.
+I have also used the techniques discovered through the Umha Aois symposia to create components of my artwork, and am pleased with the results.

 In 2005 I completed my first large scale commission, a fountain entitled "Ball!", for Jim Hayes in Iowa City.
 This consisted of 3 bronze figures and a bronze ball, arranged in a circular fountain.

 I have also had several opportunities to create truly large scale work.
 At the "Emo Court Artsts Symposium 2005" I created an image of my fingerprint measuring 120 metres by 80 meters by burning the image into a harvested field.
 At the 2006 "Sculpture in Context" exhibiton at the National Botanic Gardens Dublin, I created another large scale image of my fingerprint.
 I used decorative white gravel on dark soil, along a riverbank measuring 35 meters by 5 meters.

 In 2007 I was commissioned to create a large public artwork for a new Garda Station in Oranmore, Co.
 Galway.
 This large artwork "Evidence 2007" was inspired by Evidence 2005 created at Emo Court, and played on notions of justice associated with the work of the Garda Siochana.